daviidli/it-depends-vis/README.md

-# it-depends
+# it depends

 This is a repository for the visualization component of [it-depends](https://github.com/jyoo980/it-depends).
 This tool enables developers to more easily visualize dependencies between entities in a software system (classes, files, etc...) which cut across commit history.
-Development is currently in the early stages, so changes to this repo will be constant.

-## Dependencies
+## Version 2

-* yarn (>= v1.17.3)
-* tsc (>= 3.6.3)
+v2 is still in development.
+This is re-write of the original visualization to try out a few things.
+Mainly, I felt the directed graphs of the [v1](https://github.com/daviidli/it-depends-vis/tree/v1) were too hard to read as the commit histories got larger.
+Instead, v2 uses a matrix similar to an [directed adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix).

 ## Working with it-depends
-* To build: `yarn build`
-* To run locally: `yarn start`
+* To run locally `yarn start`
 * To execute all tests: `yarn test`

 ## Contributors